onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 .. note:: The global indexer is a *protocol object*: once initialized, it allows to access multiple global arrays in the same specific manner.
-One of the main reason to use a global indexer in the first place is that we can construct the protocol only once (which is costly), and then exchange data over multiple arrays by using it.
+One of the main reason to use a global indexer in the first place is that we can construct the protocol (which is costly) only once, and then exchange data over multiple arrays by using it.

 It is important to understand that thanks to the variable buffer mode, two distributed data